 Any income from fishing boats is taxable as appearing in a 1099 MISC form, which we will be going into detail in a bit.

 2. The 1099 Misc And The W2 Forms

 You will reap what you sow; your harvest is ultimately your choice…….
 John Di Lemme

 The W2 and the 1099 MISC FORMS are usually the types encountered when filling up taxes.

 The W2 form is usually filled up when you are an employee of a company or business.
 There has to be an existing employer-employee relationship for this form to apply.
-If you’re a bit confused as to whether or not that exists, you can check this link:

 A W2 will reflect your income or the money you made from an employer.
 It will also reflect taxes withheld from your pay.